-Back then, the carcass was in the news because it was starting to draw the unwelcome attention of a great white […]
+Back then, the carcass was in the news because it was starting to draw the unwelcome attention of a great white shark […]

 OK, so we’ve seen red-back spiders and plenty of parrots but last week we can add Whales onto our list of things that we’ve seen.

-Junior had acquired 100 stars on his ‘star chart’ so we asked him what he wanted to do for a treat and his response was AQWA which is the Aquarium […]
+Junior had acquired 100 stars on his ‘star chart’ so we asked him what he wanted to do for a treat and his response was AQWA which is the Aquarium of […]